roborisen/gcube/README.md

 ## Blocks of Gcube

-### wait for the first Gcube is connected
+### wait until the first Gcube is connected
 ```sig
 gcube.waitFirstGcubeConnect(): void
 ```
-This block is to wait for the first Gcube is connected to Micro:bit (Micro:bit is monitoring Gcube is turned on via serial data)
+This block is to wait until the first Gcube is connected to Micro:bit (Micro:bit is monitoring Gcube is turned on via serial data)

-### wait for # Gcubes are connected
+### wait until # Gcubes are connected
 ```sig
 gcube.waitAllGcubesConnect(cnumber: number): void
 ```
-This block is to wait for # (user define the Gcube number for their project) Gcubes are connected
+This block is to wait until # (user define the Gcube number for their project) Gcubes are connected

 ### set motor speed to # of the Gcube #
 ```sig